lucasmonstrox/PyTibia/README.md

 > Fastest Tibia PixelBot developed in python to get unlocked fps.

-This bot memorizes and applies cache to detect images and thus avoid excessive cpu/gpu usage.
+This bot memorizes works locating image around the screen and applies cache to avoid iamge redetection and thus avoid excessive cpu/gpu usage.

-This bot is all based on matrix calculation, applies parallelism and also pre-processing, as it is the only way to have maximum performance.
+This bot is all based on matrix calculation, also applies parallelism and also pre-processing, as it is the only way to have maximum performance.

+The main goal is to work with "microseconds" using complex algorithms, calculations, etc.

 This bot also uses data structure, arrays, path finding(djkistra), among other important things to have smart decisions and gameplay.